 Your skills and training in graphic design may qualify you for a range of positions:

-Graphic Designer Job Outlook
+Graphic Design Job Outlook

 Source: U.S. Bureau of Labor Statistics' Occupational Outlook Handbook